MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/README.md

 The third Project is named **Tools**.
 It contains resources related to [common usage](Tools/README.md) on an IBM i system, not necessarily related to system administration.
 In a real world they could be used by every user.

+The fourth Project is named **Utilities**.
+It contains resources related to [programming services](Utilities/README.md), which are available for all other tools and programs.

 Regarding the organization in place on PUB400.com to retain the source files, which are as much as possible IFS files in place of regular physical source files, all the projects have the same structure described below.

 |Home directory|Sub-level 1|Sub-level 2|Sub-level 3|Sub-level 4|Content|